monumarquis/Instagram_Clone/README.md

 <br />
 <h3 align="center"><a href="https://instagram-clone-six-flame.vercel.app/"><strong>Want to see live preview »</strong></a></h3>
-Note:- Demo link will not be open in chrome browser due to some issue but it can be see in any browser except chrome.
-I make sure that you would be glad to see it live
+<h3>Note:- Demo link will not be open in chrome browser due to some issue but it can be see in any browser except chrome.
+I make sure that you would be glad to see it live</h3>
 <h3 align="center"><a href="https://www.linkedin.com/feed/update/urn:li:activity:7010967664357457920/"><strong>Demo Video »</strong></a></h3>
 <p align="center">
   <br />&#10023;